fuinorg/xmlcfg4j/README.md

 ===========

 This library provides base classes for JAXB based configurations.
 The configuration itself is always implemented in another (specific) project.
+There is also an XSD schema available: [xmlcfg4j.xsd](http://www.fuin.org/xsd/xmlcfg4j.xsd)

 Variable
 --------